Timescales of quantum and classical chaotic spin models evolving toward equilibrium: Quantum and Classical model

-As explained in~\cite{Benet2023}, the motion of $S_x$ and $S_y$ is different from that of $S_z$.
-For example, if the interaction is very weak, the $k$-th spin rotates about the $z$-axis with frequency $B_k$, keeping the $z$-component almost constant.
+The motion of each spin occurs on a 3D unit sphere, as explained in~\cite{Benet2023}.
+However, the motions of $S^x$ and $S^y$ are principally different from that of $S^z$.
+If the interaction $J_0$ is very weak, the $k$-th spin rotates around the $z$-axis with frequency $B_k$, keeping the $S^z$-component almost constant.
+In contrast, if the interaction is strong, one expects the full coverage of the unit sphere.
+An important question is then how the chaotic properties of the motion of individual spins emerge with the increase of the spin-spin interaction.
+The detailed analysis performed in~\cite{Benet2023} revealed the following.